-Suitable fuels:- Your stove is tested to burn wood or registered smokeless coal.
-Wood briquettes can also be burnt but special account should be taken of fuel weight.
+Suitable fuels:- Your stove is tested to burn wood or registered smokeless briquetted fuel.
+Wood briquettes can also be burnt but special notice should be taken of the fuel weight.
 For a full list of suitable fuels, check with the official solid fuels approvals body, HETAS or Solid Fuel Association.
-Do not overload stove as this can cause excessive heat and damage the stove (see table on page 6).
+Do not overload the stove as this can cause excessive heat and damage the stove (see table on page 6).

-Wood and smokeless coal should not be burned at the same time as they require a different air supply for them to burn cleanly and efficiently.
+Wood and smokeless briquetted fuel should not be burned at the same time as they require a different air supply for them to burn cleanly and efficiently.
 Wood requires predominantly secondary air and smokeless fuel predominantly primary air.
-If you want to change fuel type, wait until the stove requires refuelling and then refuel with wood or smokeless coal and adjust the air controls accordingly.
+If you want to change fuel type, wait until the stove requires refuelling and then refuel with wood or smokeless briquetted fuel and adjust the air controls accordingly.

-ALWAYS KEEP FUEL LOAD BELOW TERTIARY PORTS AT REAR OF STOVE.
+ALWAYS KEEP THE FUEL LOAD BELOW THE TERTIARY PORTS AT REAR OF THE STOVE.